christophfranke/signal-chain/README.md

 - A `$.listen.select`, that is automatically reactive.
 - Refactor the `Chain` type into `SyncChain` and `AsyncChain` and merge `$.evaluate.sync` and `$.evaluate.async`
 - Add integration wrappers for VueJS and React.
+- `$.await.select` operator for more intuitive promise chaining.

 > TODO: SyncChain, AsyncChain, WeakChain, AsyncWeakChain